Ainlaen/kinjamprove_continued/README.md

 This project makes use of JQuery, vanilla-picker (https://vanilla-picker.js.org/), and Mutation Summary (https://github.com/rafaelw/mutation-summary).

-Version 0.0.1.9 is now available via the Chrome webstore at https://chrome.google.com/webstore/detail/kinjamprove-continued/mcoeilbaljapapgpnokmhdgnmgdbimgo.
+Version 0.0.2.1 is now available via the Chrome webstore at https://chrome.google.com/webstore/detail/kinjamprove-continued/mcoeilbaljapapgpnokmhdgnmgdbimgo.

-Version 0.0.2.0 should be available soon.

 See version history for the latest changes.